Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Results

 \subsubsection{Impact of the MER background}

-To further test the impact of the MER background subtraction, we can compare the final, fully background-subtracted mosaic with the intermediate product where only the \texttt{NoiseChisel} VIS background has been applied (no local MER background subtraction).
+To further test the impact of the MER background subtraction, we compared the final fully background-subtracted mosaic with the intermediate product where only the \texttt{NoiseChisel} VIS background has been applied (no local MER background subtraction).
 Figure \ref{fig:diff} displays the impact of each background subtraction on the \texttt{Galfit} total $\IE$ magnitude ($\Delta\IE=I_{\sfont{E}\text{,BGSUB}}-I_{\sfont{E}\text{,NOBG}}$) as a function of the input $R_{\rm e}$.
 The large scatter at very small $R_{\rm e}$ corresponds to the regime in which dwarf galaxy identification and model fitting become challenging, and where the PSF may significantly affect the derived parameters.
 The right panel shows the impact of the MER local background subtraction.
 As also observed in Fig.\,\ref{fig:detect_catalog_2}, a difference in the magnitudes is visible beyond $R_{\rm e}=10\arcsecond$, with the deviation increasing until reaching 1.5 magnitude at $R_{\rm e}\approx40\arcsecond$.
 Thus, after the MER local background subtraction, the structural parameters of the dwarfs with $R_{\rm e}\geq10\arcsecond$ are modified.
 An example of a dwarf galaxy whose structural parameters are significantly affected after the second background subtraction is presented in Fig.\,\ref{fig:params}.